 The state-owned commercial banks represent 12.82 percent share in total deposit of commercial banks.
 Their market share in terms of total assets, total deposit and loan & advances of all BFIs stood at 14.25 percent, 12.82 percent and 12.21 percent, respectively, in mid-July 2019.
-Among these banks, financial and regulatory position of ADBL, especially in terms of capital base and capital adequacy remains at satisfactory level.
-The asset quality of NBL and RBB has been gradually improving in the review period.
+Among these banks, financial and regulatory position of ADBL, especially capital and total capital-to-risk weighted assets of NBL stood at 16.59 percent and 17.41 percent, respectively.
+Similarly, core capital and total capital-to-risk weighted assets of RBB stood at 12.01 percent and 13.19 percent respectively in mid-July 2019.
+Improvement in capital adequacy ratio of SOBs indicates improved resilience (Figure 2.33).